 The Borough engineer has been working since June to design a treatment system that will remove PFOA and PFOS from the drinking water

 Bidding for construction of the treatment system will occur in February after completion of the design specifications and approval of a permit by the DEP

 Although a bid for construction pf the system is expected to be awarded by March of 2022, the current estimated timeframe for delivery of the necessary equipment is 55 weeks from the order date, which will likely push completion of the installation into mid-2023.

 The Borough Engineer’s current estimate (prior to completion of the design) on the cost of construction on a treatment system is somewhere in the vicinity of $5 million.

 The actual cost will be obtained through public bidding.

 The system will also increase annual operating costs due to periodic replacement of media in the filters.

 The Borough has applied to the State of New Jersey for a low interest loan to reduce the debt service costs for money borrowed to building this treatment system.

 The Borough is exploring the possibility of a lawsuit against the manufacturers of PFOA and PFOS to recover all or a portion of the cost of the treatment process.

-And residual cost of the treatment system will be funded by the issuance of bonds.
+Any residual cost of the treatment system - whatever is not covered by the low-interest loans or recovery from the lawsuit - will be funded by the issuance of bonds.